 So for example, if I was decluttering our cups, glasses, and mugs, I would take everything that we drink out of and put it on the island.
 Then I would be able to see which drinking vessels we were still using and which ones I didn’t even remember we had. 😉 This would then allow me to…

-2. Purge like crazy!
+2. Declutter the kitchen like crazy!

 I try to get rid of anything and everything that we don’t truly love and/or use often.
 As I go through each category, I try to be as ruthless as possible because I know the less stuff I’m trying to store in my kitchen, the more likely it is to stay organized in the long run!

 Anything that is broken or unusable can be thrown in the trash or recycled, and items that are still in great shape but just aren’t used by our family anymore can be donated or sold.

 (I like to keep running “donate” and “sell” boxes throughout the month and then make one big donate trip and/or list everything on Facebook or Craigslist all at one time at the end of the month.
 But if it’s easier for you to do it as you go, that definitely works too!)

 3. Put items back in an organized way.

 This decluttering challenge is a great excuse to rethink how your kitchen is arranged.
 If everything is working well for you in the place you currently keep it, great!
 You can simply put items back where they go, perhaps corralling smaller items in a bin or organizer.

 Lids for our food storage containers are stored in a small bin, as are the kids’ dishes!

 Try to pay attention though, and look for systems that may be able to be improved.
 For example, when I first set up our kitchen, I put our coffee machine right by our fridge.
 But after a few months of living with it this way, I realized that Donnie was walking all the way across the kitchen to get water for his coffee at the sink and then all the way back over to the machine to make his drink.